 Co-founder, Executive Producer and Programmer

 Neil has worked in various roles within the entertainment industry since graduating from RMIT Media Arts in 1993, which ultimately resulted in him producing his first feature film in 1998 ‘BIGGER THAN TINA’ which was released theatrically by Palace Films.
 In the following years he has worked in various roles within the industry.
 In 2007 Neil and Grant Hardie began working for Melbourne based film distribution company Force Entertainment.
 In 2010 in partnership with Tony Romeo CEO of Force Entertainment – Neil and Grant Hardie established the label Monster Pictures.
 Since 2010, Neil and Grant Hardie have worked together to turn Monster Pictures into Australia’s foremost genre distribution company.
 In 2014 Neil and Grant Hardie took over as owners and directors of Monster Pictures.
-During this time they also launched Monster Fest which is now in its 6th year.
+During this time they also launched Monster Fest, for which Neil is part of the Official Competition programming team.

 The full list of staff credits and bios for the 2017 festival will appear on the festival site when it is launched in October 2017.